-ONE of the fol lowing INTRODUCTORY courses:

-PHIL 100 Heritage of Inquiry: An Introduction to Philosophy

-PHIL 211 Faith and Philosophy

-ONE of the fol lowing LOGIC courses:

-PHIL 220 Introduction to Logic

-PHIL 321 Symbolic Logic

-Both of the fol lowing courses:6

-PHIL 260W Philosophy and Literature

-PHIL 303 Ancient Philosophy: Origins

-THREE of the following courses:9

-PHIL 304 Medieval Philosophy: The Christian Tradition

-PHIL 305 Modern Philosophy: The Quest for Foundatons

-PHIL 306 Continental Philosophy: Existentialism and Postmodernism

-PHIL 350 Epistemology and Metaphysics

-FOUR Philoso phy electives

-ONE of the following culminating senior experience courses: (offered alternating years, with the other course available as an elective)

-PHIL 440 PHIL 450 Truth and Meaning: Hermeneutics The Christian Mind

-Total: 36
+The Major for the B.A. in Philosophy PHIL 100 Heritage of Inquiry: An Introduction to Philosophy PHIL 2II Faith and Philosophy ONE of the following LOGIC courses:.
+PHIL 220 Introduction to Logic PHIL 321 Symbolic Logic PHIL 260W Philosophy and Literature PHIL 303 Ancient Philosophy: Origins PHIL 304 Medieval Philosophy: The Christian Tradition PHIL 305 Modern Philosophy: The Quest for Foundatons PHIL 306 Continental Philosophy: Existentialism and Postmodernism PHIL 350 Epistemology and Metaphysics ONE of the following culminating senior experience courses: (offered alternating years, with the other course Truth and Meaning: Hermeneutics PHII 440 PHIL 450 The Christian Mind Total: 36